-Anaphylaxis treatment specialists Allergy & Asthma Consultants in the Atlanta Metro area, with 5 convenient locations.
+Anaphylaxis and allergic reaction specialists, Allergy & Asthma Consultants are here in the Atlanta Metro area, with 4 convenient locations.

 Anaphylaxis(an-a-fi-LAK-sis) is a serious, life-threatening allergic reaction, typically when the body overreacts to an allergen.
-The most common anaphylactic reactions are to medications, food, insect stings, and latex.
+The most common anaphylactic reactions are to medications, food, and insect stings.

 When your body is allergic to a substance, the body’s immune system may overreact to the allergen by releasing chemicals that cause allergy symptoms.
-These symptoms typically occur in a single location of the body.
+These symptoms typically occur in a single organ of the body such as your skin.
 However, some people may be susceptible to a much more serious anaphylactic reaction that can affect more than one part of the body simultaneously.

 Anaphylaxis should be regarded as a life-threatening emergency and requires immediate medical treatment.
 An injection of epinephrine and a trip to the emergency room is warranted by a reaction.
 If not treated properly, anaphylaxis can prove fatal.

 Allergy & Asthma Consultants has the experience, equipment and medication readily available for Anaphylaxis treatment.

 While anyone can have an anaphylaxis reaction, people with allergies and asthma and with a family history of anaphylaxis are at higher risk.
 And, once you’ve experienced anaphylaxis your risk of having another episode is increased.